eclipse-cdt-cloud/vscode-trace-extension/README.md

 # VSCode Trace Extension

+This document contains information that may be useful for developers that want to build, modify, enhance and/or debug this extension.
+If you only intend to consume the extension, it might be easier to get it from the [public OpenVSX registry](https://www.open-vsx.org/extension/eclipse-cdt/vscode-trace-extension),

-This project started from the [vscode webview react project][vscode-webview-react].
+This project started from the [VSCode webview react project][vscode-webview-react].
 It works this way, with the extension itself being in the `vscode-trace-extension` directory and the react application being in the `vscode-trace-webapps` directory.

 **👋 Want to help?** Read our [contributor guide](CONTRIBUTING.md) and follow the instructions to contribute code.

-## Installation instructions
+## Installation Instructions

 The code was migrated from the [PR in theia-trace-extension][init-contrib].